 The FIRE data schemas and code samples are licensed under the Apache 2.0 License which has been chosen for being open, permissive and already widely accepted within financial sector (think Hadoop, Cassandra, ActiveMQ).

 While every financial institution is different in its own way, regulations require every firm to collect certain data points with specific definitions.
 As these requirements have evolved and developed over time, no comprehensive documentation exists for what granular data needs to be collected.
 So if you want to start a new bank and issue a mortgage, there is no readily accessible technical documentation for all the fields you need to record for a mortgage.
 As such, every firm collects and stores this data in a different format with different definitions (or worse, relies on their vendor to decide for them).
-This makes data exchange between firms, firms and regulators and internal IT systems a manual and error-prone ETL process.
+This makes data exchange between firms, regulators and internal IT systems a manual and error-prone ETL process.

 This is the primary reason, in our opinion, that financial institutions face enormous challenges for consistency, quality and transmission of data between systems as each system and each bank has a different idea of what a mortgage should look like from a data perspective.